DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 While facing toward it, Jeanne pointed toward passage on opposite side.

 "Appearance of her subordinate proves that above there is Vanessa herself.
-And you're the one who should defeat her, right, Kay?"
+And you're the one who should defeat her, right, Kai?"

 "...I leave it to you then."

-Without looking back at Jeanne and her bodyguards, Kay went toward emergency stairs.
+Without looking back at Jeanne and her bodyguards, Kai went toward emergency stairs.
 He aimed for floor above.

 "Saki, Ashlan, attach it to your hand, while you have it on, demons will not be able find you."